Dr. Brusky Describes How Europe Takes Initiative on Pregnancy Periodontal Care

 - Low birth weight is also associated with advanced periodontal disease in the mother.
 Low birth weight brings the risks of delayed development and infection for a fragile new baby.

 All in all, pregnancy makes it difficult to care for teeth in the normal manner, but it is imperative to support pregnant mothers in continuing their oral health routine during this time.
 The toll pregnancy takes can present danger to their teeth.
 Periodontal health, as research continues to show, can seriously affect the health of the new baby.
-For dental care in the Green Bay area during your pregnancy, call Dr. Brusky’s office at (920) 662-1440.
+For dental care during your pregnancy, call Dr. Brusky’s office at (920) 662-1440 in Green Bay, WI.
 We can help you schedule a gentle cleaning and periodontal assessment.